anader123/nft-delegation/README.md

 Problem:

 You are going to large event in a major city.
 The event requires that you have your 100 ETH NFT on your phone when you check into the event to get in.
-Transferring your valuable NFT to a mobile device to store is and then walk around with in a major city is less than ideal from a safety standpoint.
+Transferring your valuable NFT to a mobile device and then walking around with in a major city is less than ideal from a safety standpoint.

 Solution:

-Register an empty address in your mobile wallet as a delegate.
+You register an empty address in your mobile wallet as a delegate.
 Then when you arrive at the event you can produce a signature from the empty mobile wallet and the event can check if that address is a delegate to a valid NFT.
-This method safer since you don't need to carry around expensive NFTs on your person or you don't need to get the NFT from a custodian if you set up a delegate address before you handed over the NFT.
+This method is safer since you don't need to carry around expensive NFTs on your person or you don't need to get the NFT from a custodian if you set up a delegate address before you handed over the NFT.

 <br/>